 Use these measurements as a tool to help narrow down which carseats might be good for specific situations.
 It is important to keep in mind though that measurements do not always provide the full picture of how a carseat might work with a child when it is installed in a particular vehicle.
 One carseat might last a child a year longer then another carseat even though they both may have the same exact top slot measurement.
 Variations in seat shapes, recline levels and padding can all play a role in determining how long a child might fit in a particular carseat.

-The information was gathered by car-seat.org members, but is not an official document of the car-seat.org website.
-The data displayed in the spreadsheets cannot be guaranteed accurate, and car-seat.org message board members, car-seat.org administrators, or the carseat measurements website shall not be held accountable for damages or injuries resulting from any inaccurate information.
+Most information here is submitted by car-seat.org members, but is not an official document of the car-seat.org website.
+The data displayed in the spreadsheets cannot be guaranteed accurate, and Car-Seat.Org, its members and moderators are not accountable for the accuracy of the information and shall not be held accountable for damages or injuries resulting from any inaccurate information.
+Car-Seat.Org has exclusive permission and copyright to reproduce and make derivative works of this information online or in any format, exclusive of this google document.